lasdf1234/en/documentation/Storage-and-CDN/Object-Storage-Service/Getting-Started/Sign-Up-Service.md

-# Turn on service
+# Sign up service

-Functions provided by the object storage service can be used only when the JD Cloud Object Storage Service is turned on.
-Procedures for turning on are as below:
+Functions provided by the object storage service can be used only when the JD Cloud Object Storage Service is signed up.
+Procedures for signing up are as below:

 1. Log in JD Cloud official website to enter the object storage service product page and click Instant Account Setup: